Ball's Pyramid: Flora and fauna

-Dryococelus australis
+Lord Howe Island stick insect

 Ball's Pyramid supports the last known wild population of the Lord Howe Island stick insect (Dryococelus australis).

 Following the last sighting of the Lord Howe Island stick insect on Lord Howe Island in 1920, the species was presumed extinct.
 Evidence of continued survival on Ball's Pyramid was discovered during the 1964 climb when a dead specimen was found and photographed.
 Throughout the following years, several more dead specimens were discovered, but attempts to find live specimens were unsuccessful.

 In 2001, a team of entomologists and conservationists landed on Ball's Pyramid to chart its flora and fauna.
-As they had hoped, they discovered a population of the Lord Howe Island stick insect living in an area of 6 by 30 m, at a height of 100 m above the shoreline, under a single M. howeana shrub.
+As they had hoped, they discovered a population of the Lord Howe Island stick insect living in an area of 6 by 30 m, at a height of 100 m above the shoreline, under a single Melaleuca howeana shrub.
 The population was extremely small, with only 24 individuals.
 Two pairs were brought to mainland Australia, and new populations have been successfully bred with the ultimate goal of reintroduction to Lord Howe Island.

 In 2014, an unauthorised climbing team sighted live stick insects in an exposed position 65 m below the summit of Ball's Pyramid in a thicket of sedge plants, suggesting that the insect's range on Ball's Pyramid is more widespread than previously held, and that its food preferences are not limited to Melaleuca howeana.